I. I. Chundrigar: Death and reputation

-In 1958, Chundrigar was appointed as president of the Supreme Court Bar Association, a position he held until his death.
+In 1958, Chundrigar was appointed president of the Supreme Court Bar Association, a position he held until his death.
 In 1960, Chundrigar traveled to Hamburg where he addressed the International Law Conference and suffered a hemorrhage while visiting in London.
-For treatment, he was taken to the Royal Northern Hospital and suddenly passed away.
+For treatment, he was taken to the Royal Northern Hospital and suddenly died.
 His body was brought back to Karachi in Pakistan, where he was buried in a local cemetery.

-In his honour, the Government of Pakistan renamed McLeod Road in Karachi after him.
+In his honour, the government of Pakistan renamed McLeod Road in Karachi after him.